 How have future needs been considered in the design of the pipeline?

-Yes, the pipeline capacity is based on current land and water use practices with some allowance for increased productivity, climate change and an improved delivery efficiency on our current channel system.
+The pipeline capacity is based on current land and water use practices with some allowance for increased productivity, climate change and improved delivery efficiency on our current channel system.

 Will the project reduce the time of my water order notice?

 Yes, the majority of the time, the new system will allow more flexible ordering and less lead time.
-Similar to other areas with channel automation, customers will only have to provide one day’s notice and be able to confirm the order when it is placed.
+Similar to other areas with channel automation, customers will be able to place orders with reduced notice and if capacity in the pipeline/channel is available; be able to confirm the order when it is placed.